Gimenez scores to lift Uruguay over Egypt 1-0 in Group A

 He left the Champions League final in tears on May 26 after he was injured during a collision with Real Madrid defender Sergio Ramos.

+”He didn’t play today because we didn’t want to have any risk or danger,” Egypt coach Hector Cuper said. ”But I think he will be OK for the next match.”

-At the other end, Uruguay strikers Luis Suarez and Edinson Cavani missed their chances.
+Uruguay strikers Luis Suarez and Edinson Cavani, the pair of players who make up that potent offense, missed their chances at the Yekaterinburg Arena.
 Suarez failed to beat Egypt goalkeeper Mohamed El Shennawy in two one-on-one situations and Cavani hit the post from a free kick two minutes from the end.

+”We’ve tried to play in a very orderly fashion,” Tabarez said. ”I don’t think some of the players played as well as they can.”

 Egypt, which had zero corner kicks in the match, has yet to win a World Cup game.
-It managed two draws at the 1990 tournament and left empty handed in 1934.
+It managed two draws at the 1990 tournament and lost its only match in 1934.

+With its focus on defense, Egypt failed to capitalize on several mistakes from the Uruguay midfield.

+”Mo Salah is an important player for us, that is without a doubt,” Cuper said. ”Perhaps if Mo had been on the pitch today the outcome could have been different, but we’ll never know that.”

 KEY TO SUCCESS